Douglas County Divorce Lawyer

 Georgia law allows for both fault-based and no-fault divorces.
 A Douglas County divorce lawyer can help you determine which option best fits your circumstances.

-• No-Fault Divorce: Most divorces in Georgia are filed on the grounds that the marriage is "irretrievably broken."
+- No-Fault Divorce: Most divorces in Georgia are filed on the grounds that the marriage is "irretrievably broken."
 This means that reconciliation is not possible, and neither spouse needs to prove wrongdoing.

-• Fault-Based Divorce: In some cases, one spouse may file based on misconduct, such as adultery, desertion for one year or more, physical or mental cruelty, drug or alcohol addiction, or conviction of a crime involving moral turpitude.
+- Fault-Based Divorce: In some cases, one spouse may file based on misconduct, such as adultery, desertion for one year or more, physical or mental cruelty, drug or alcohol addiction, or conviction of a crime involving moral turpitude.

 A Douglas County divorce attorney will assess whether fault-based grounds might benefit your case in terms of property division or child custody.

-What is the Divorce Process in Georgia?
+What is the Divorce Process in Douglas County, Georgia?

 Filing for divorce in Georgia involves several steps, and a Douglas County divorce lawyer can help you navigate each stage:

-1. Filing the Petition: One spouse files a Complaint for Divorce with the appropriate Superior Court.
+- Filing the Petition: One spouse files a Complaint for Divorce with the appropriate Superior Court.

-2. Serving the Other Party: The non-filing spouse must be formally notified.
+- Serving the Other Party: The non-filing spouse must be formally notified.

-3. Response and Discovery: The other spouse has 30 days to respond.
+- Response and Discovery: The other spouse has 30 days to respond.
 The discovery phase allows both sides to gather financial records, communications, and other relevant information.

-4. Negotiation or Mediation: Many couples settle their issues outside of court through negotiation or mediation.
+- Negotiation or Mediation: Many couples settle their issues outside of court through negotiation or mediation.

-5. Court Hearings and Trial: If no agreement is reached, a judge will decide unresolved matters.
+- Court Hearings and Trial: If no agreement is reached, a judge will decide unresolved matters.

-6. Final Decree: Once all issues are settled, the court issues a final divorce decree.
+- Final Decree: Once all issues are settled, the court issues a final divorce decree.

-Going For An Uncontested Divorce?
+Going for an Uncontested Divorce?

 The law is clear in divorce cases: as long as the parent has completed the parenting class and their children are involved, it can be done relatively quickly.
-All civil cases, including divorce and other domestic relations cases, shall be triable at any time after the last day upon which defensive pleadings were required to be filed.
+All civil cases, including divorce and other domestic relations cases, are triable at any time after the last day upon which defensive pleadings were required to be filed.
 This means that a final decree of divorce may be taken at any time after 30 days from the date of service of process.

 Uniform Superior Court Rule 24.6 provides: